guettli/bash-strict-mode/README.md

 If you think there is something wrong or could be improved, please create an issue in this GitHub project.
 Thank you!

+This text contains to parts: Bash Strict Mode and General Hints and Opinions

+## Part 1: Bash Strict Mode

+Bash strict mode refers to a set of options and practices used in Bash scripting to make scripts more robust, reliable, and easier to debug.
+By enabling strict mode, you can prevent common scripting errors, detect issues early, and make your scripts fail in a controlled way when something unexpected happens.

 ## Bash Strict Mode: Activating it

 I use this at the top of my Bash scripts: